-A five-judge bench has stopped the Constitutional Amendment Bill, 2020, from coming into force—even if it’s assented to by the President—until cases challenging it are determined.
+A five-judge bench has stopped the Constitutional Amendment Bill, 2020, from coming into force—even if it’s assented to by the President—as cases challenging it waits for a determination.

 The judges are: Joel Ngugi, George Odunga, Jairus Ngaah, Chacha Mwita and Teresia Matheka.